rtaibah/jekyll-blog/_posts/blog/2008-02-19-envelopes-15-minutes-of-fame.md

+---

-title: Envelopes 15 Minutes of Fame!
+title: "Envelopes 15 Minutes of Fame!"
 author: rami
+layout: linuxologist
-permalink: envelopes-15-minutes-of-fame
+permalink: /2008/02/19/envelopes-15-minutes-of-fame
+categories: [Blog]
-tags: Macbook Air, humour, parody, Apple
+tags: [macbook air, humour, parody, apple]
+summary: "Thanks to Apple, fitting gadgets into all kinds of envelopes has become some kind of a fad.
+Only on the Internet where one can shift focus from high-end expensive gadgets to a flat paper container!!"

+---

 Thanks to Apple, fitting gadgets into all kinds of envelopes has become some kind of a fad.
 Only on the Internet where one can shift focus from high-end expensive gadgets to a flat paper container!!

 In case you have been living under a rock in the past couple of month, here is the video I am talking about:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/jLrW5SKusn0?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 And the followers: